LucaReggiani/VLSI-Design/README.md

 pip install z3-solver
 ```

-### CP and IMP
+### CP
-For those who want to compute the CP and IMP solutions themselves, there's one more requirement:
+For those who want to compute the CP  solutions themselves, there's one more requirement:

  - ``minizinc``